How to Evaluate a Business Before You Buy It

 Most owners I meet have negotiated thousands of times in their careers — vendor contracts, lease renewals, customer pricing.
 They walk into the sale of their business assuming it’s the same skill set.
 It isn’t.

 The problem is emotional proximity.
 You built the company.
 You know what every line item on the P&L took to earn.
-When a buyer pushes back on price or asks pointed questions about that one bad year in 2022, the natural reaction is to defend, justify, or — worse — discount.
+When a buyer pushes back on price or asks pointed questions about that one bad year, the natural reaction is to defend, justify, or — worse — discount.
 Buyers are trained to read those reactions.
 The most experienced acquirers I deal with are looking for emotional tells in the seller’s first three meetings, not financial ones.

-1. Bring in a Neutral Third Party (And Use Them the Right Way)
+1. Bring in a Neutral Third Party — and Use Them the Right Way

 This is the highest-leverage move a seller can make, and most owners use it wrong.
-They hire a broker, then they jump back into the conversation themselves whenever a buyer asks a hard question.
+They hire a broker, then jump back into the conversation themselves whenever a buyer asks a hard question.

 Done right, the broker is the firewall.
 Buyers ask the broker.
 The broker asks the seller in private.
 The seller responds calmly without the buyer watching their face.
 That alone preserves negotiating room that direct seller-to-buyer conversation burns through in minutes.

 A neutral third party also brings something the seller can’t: comparable data.
-When a buyer says “your asking price is too high,” I can pull six recent Indiana transactions in the same industry and show them where the market is actually clearing.
+When a buyer says “your asking price is too high,” I can pull recent Indiana transactions in the same industry and show them where the market is actually clearing.
 That conversation lands differently from a broker than it does from the owner.

 2. Anchor First, and Anchor Smart